900lbs-of-Creative/com.900lbs.controly/README.md

 # Controly

-A collection of classes and interfaces build to handle management on data-driven systems.
+A collection of classes and interfaces built to handle management on data-driven systems.